winitzki/scall/tutorial/programming_dhall.md

 ./simple.dhall sha256:15f52ecf91c94c1baac02d5a4964b2ed8fa401641a2c8a95e8306ec7c1e3b8d2
 ```
 This import expression is annotated by the SHA256 hash value corresponding to the Dhall expression `3`.
-If the user modifies the file `simple.dhall` to contain a Dhall expression that evaluates to something other than `3`, the hash value will be different and the frozen import will fail.
+If the user modifies the file `simple.dhall` so that it evaluates to anything other than `3`, the hash value will become different and the frozen import will fail.

-The hash value is computed from the _normal form_ of a Dhall expression, and the normal form is computed only after successful type-checking.
+Hash values are computed from the _normal form_ of Dhall expressions, and the normal forms are computed only after successful type-checking.
-For this reason, the hash value of a Dhall program remains unchanged under any refactoring.
+For this reason, the hash value of a Dhall program remains unchanged under any valid refactoring.
 For instance, we may add or remove comments; reformat the file; change the order of fields in records; rename, add, or remove local variables; change import URLs; etc.
 The hash value will remain the same as long as the final evaluated expression in its normal form remains the same.